The U.S. Air Force (song): Additional songs

 In addition to the U.S. Air Force song, there have been several other songs that have been at times used by the Air Force regionally and nationally during public events.
 However, none of them was ever identified as "the Air Force song".
 One song in particular, "Men in the Air Force Blue", written and copyrighted in 1966, was for a time in the mid 1960s and early 1970s a favorite among Air Force personnel both in country and abroad.
 The song was written by Eve Lawson, the wife of Technical Sergeant Lawrence E. Lawson, while they were stationed at Niagara Falls.
 She initially performed the song locally but soon went on to perform at several public events for the Air Force in Washington D.C.
 It was during one of these performances that the song caught the attention of President Lyndon B. Johnson who had one of his senior military aides write a letter to her thanking her for the contribution of the song and of her performance.
-Following the song began to catch a more broad following with performances by Eve Lawson on local and nationwide radio and even an appearance on Liz Dribben's Dialing for Dollars television program.
+The song began to catch a more broad following with performances by Eve Lawson on local and nationwide radio and even an appearance on Liz Dribben's Dialing for Dollars television program.